Priyanka Purohit: Career

-In 2017, she joined Zee TV's Sanyukt as Hetal Shah opposite Suraj Kakkar.
-From 2017 to 2018, she portrayed Chandni Kanojia in &TV's Half Marriage opposite Tarun Mahilani.
+In 2017, she starred in Zee TV's Sanyukt as Hetal Shah opposite Suraj Kakkar.
+From 2017 to 2018, she portrayed Chandni Kanojia in &TV's social drama Half Marriage opposite Tarun Mahilani.
 From 2018 to 2019, Purohit portrayed Bhumi in Zee TV's Aap Ke Aa Jane Se opposite Karan Jotwani.
 From 2019 to 2020, she played Tara Kohli in SAB TV's Tera Kya Hoga Alia opposite Harshad Arora.

-In 2021, she starred as Vaidehi in Voot's Sumer Singh Case Files: Girlfriends with Rannvijay Singha, Karishma Sharma and Ayaz Ahmed.
+In 2021, she starred as Vaidehi in Voot's mystery thriller Sumer Singh Case Files: Girlfriends co-starring Rannvijay Singha and Ayaz Ahmed.
+After a break, Purohit returned as Jiya in Mangal Lakshmi.